 - occupation is prohibited while an order is obtained to prevent occupation or compulsorily purchase the property

 This does not apply to properties where private action between individuals to prevent occupation is being taken or where properties are occupied illegally such as by squatters.

-This exemption means you won't have to pay any Council Tax for up to three months.
+This exemption means you will not have to pay any Council Tax for up to three months.

 After three months, the full amount of Council Tax will be charged.
-If you become liable for a property that has already been empty for more than three months you won’t be able to claim a further three month reduction.
+If you become liable for a property that has already been empty for more than three months you will not be able to claim a further three month reduction.

-If a property remains unoccupied and unfurnished for two or more years, you’ll be charged an additional 50% (so if your yearly Council Tax is £1,000 it will increase to £1,500).
+From 1 April 2020, if a property has been unoccupied and unfurnished for two or more years, you’ll be charged an additional 100%.
+If it has remained empty for more than five years you’ll be charged an additional 200% (if your yearly Council Tax is £1,000 it will increase to £3,000).

 If your property is unoccupied and requires major repair work to make it liveable or if it’s being structurally altered, you won’t have to pay Council Tax for up to 12 months.